BroadbandForum/usp-test/docs/index.md

 2. The SetResp contains an UpdatedObjectResults element.

 3. The UpdatedObjectResults has an OperationStatus that is an element of type OperationFailure.
-The OperationFailure contains an `err_code` of '7021', 'Required Parameter Failed', and at least one UpdatedInstanceFailure elements.
+The OperationFailure contains an appropriate error code and at least one UpdatedInstanceFailure elements.
 The UpdatedInstanceFailure has an `affected_path` with a value of 'Device.LocalAgent.Subscription.<instance identifier>.' for the respective failed instance, and a single ParameterError element.
-The ParameterError has a `param` element that indicates the Enable parameter, and an `err_code` of '7011' (Invalid Type), or '7012' (Invalid Value).
+The ParameterError has a `param` element that indicates the Enable parameter, and an appropriate error code.

 4. The EUT has no Subscription objects that have an Enable parameter set to 'InvalidValue'.